 Common Chihuahua health problems

 Chihuahuas are inherently susceptible to certain health issues.
-While not all of these are deadly, they can shorten your Chihuahua’s lifespan if left untreated.
+While not all of these are dangerous, they can shorten your Chihuahua’s lifespan if left untreated.
 These health problems include:

 Chihuahua dental issues